 It takes longer than the old way of dividing, but you need to know it to help your child.
 So let's walk through the process.

-1. Transfer the sum.
+1. Examine the problem.

 4. Look at the difference.